victor-navarro/calmr/README.md

 # heidi

-A R Package to Simulate the Acquisition and Expression of Reciprocal Associations
+An R-based package to Simulate the Acquisition and Expression of Reciprocal Associations

-## Instructions
+## Installation

-If you do not have devtools, install them.
+You will need devtools to install this package from github.
+If you do not have it, run:

 `install.packages("devtools")`

-Then, you can install directly from this repository via
+Afterwards, you can install directly from this repository via:

 `devtools::install_github("victor-navarro/heidi", build_vignettes = TRUE)`